 Dental implants are made of titanium and other materials compatible to the human body.
 It has special surface properties that allow live bone to fuse with it.
 The first three weeks after oral surgery is a critical time for healing.
-Your recovery will be delayed if you are smoking during this time, and you will have an increased risk of infection and early implant loss, especially when a bone graft has been incorporated.
-Even when healing is complete, the environment in the mouth of a smoker is more dangerous, making implant failure a higher risk over time.
+Your recovery will be delayed if you are smoking during this time.
+You will have an increased risk of infection and early dental implant failure.
+Dental implant loss is especially risky when a bone graft has been incorporated.
+Even when healing is complete, the environment in the mouth of a smoker is more dangerous.
+This makes dental implant failure a higher risk over time.

-When you are considering dental implants, it’s important to know the good news — that 92% of all dental implant patients report complete success and long-term implant survival.
+When you are considering dental implants, it’s important to know the good news.
+92% of all dental implant patients report complete success and long-term implant survival.
 Of the 8% that report dental implant failure, over half of those reporting were smokers.
-A study in Spain showed that smokers with dental implants had a failure rate of almost 16% while non-smokers had only a 1.4% rate of failure.
+A study in Spain showed that smokers with dental implants had a failure rate of almost 16%, while non-smokers had only a 1.4% rate of failure.

 So you might be wondering, how does smoking work to impact one’s healing process?
 Whether it’s oral or any other kind of surgery, you may know that oxygen is a critical component to healing: